nervosys/AutonomySim/README.md

 ## Professional Services

 Robotics companies interested in having [Nervosys](https://nervosys.ai/) model their hardware/software and develop related AI models in `AutonomySim` can reach us directly via [e-mail](mailto:info@nervosys.ai).
-We would be delighted to offer our services, so that we may continue to support and improve this critical open-source robotics project.
+We would be delighted to offer our services, so that we may continue to support and improve this essential open-source robotics project.

 ## Supported Operating Systems